ginobilinie/codeBook/README.md

 151. connectNonPerfectBTree.cpp: Populating Next Right Pointers (may not a perfect BTree) in Each Node.
 I use q queue to do bfs.
 However, if we need constant extra space, then we need some other methods.

+152. connectNonPerfectTree.cpp: same as 151.
+This one use the constant extra space.

 # old
 for fun, forever